brucehoff/gsx/README.md

 - On a laptop device with wifi, ensure you have the Java Runtime Environment.
 E.g., from a shell command line you should be able to:

 ```
-java -version
+$ java -version

 java version "1.8.0_291"
 ```

-- Visit [this page](https://github.com/brucehoff/gsx/releases/tag/main) and, under "Assets" find a link labeled,"gsxconfig.jar".
+- Visit [the releases page](https://github.com/brucehoff/gsx/releases/tag/main) and, under "Assets" find a link labeled "gsxconfig.jar".
 Click to download.
 This is an executable .jar file.
 You should be able to double click on it and an application will start up.
 Alternatively, from the command line:

 ```
 java -jar /path/to/gsxconfig.jar